QP/C++ 7.3.0

 Popularity & Maturity

-With 20 years of continuous development, over 350 commercial licensees, and many times more open source users worldwide, the QP/C and QP/C++ frameworks are the most popular such offering on the market.
-They power countless electronic products across a wide variety of markets, such as medical, consumer, IoT, defense, robotics, industrial, communication, transportation, semiconductor IP, and many others.
+With 20 years of continuous development, over 400 commercial licensees↑, and many times more open source users worldwide, QP Frameworks are the most popular such offering on the market.
+They power countless electronic products across a wide variety of markets↑, such as medical, consumer, IoT, defense, robotics, industrial, communication, transportation, semiconductor IP, and many others.

 Books